Antony Donaldson

 Antony Donaldson (born 2 September 1939) is a British painter and sculptor, working in London from the beginning of the 1960s.
 Notable for his development of visual interplay between abstract and popular imagery, his work is associated with the Pop Art movement and known for his paintings of fast cars and women.

 Throughout his career, Donaldson has exhibited extensively in Europe and all over the world and accomplished public and private commissions (especially in Japan and Hong Kong), but also producing many works for architectural projects in London such as the fountain at Tower Bridge Piazza and the large torso in Anchor Court.
 Later in his career Donaldson turned more to sculpture, using a variety of materials and media.

-His works are part of a number of public collections including the British Museum, Museum of Modern Art in New York, the Tate in London, Berardo Collection Museum and Calouste Gulbenkian Foundation in Lisbon, the Walker Art Gallery in Liverpool, Olinda Museums in Pernambuco, Brazil, and the Art Gallery of New South Wales in Australia.
+His works are part of a number of public collections including the British Museum, Museum of Modern Art in New York City, the Tate in London, Berardo Collection Museum and Calouste Gulbenkian Foundation in Lisbon, the Walker Art Gallery in Liverpool, Olinda Museums in Pernambuco, Brazil, and the Art Gallery of New South Wales in Australia.

 Antony Donaldson lives and works between London and southwest France.

 Early life and education

 Antony Donaldson was born in Godalming, Surrey, on 2 September 1939.
 He is the son of a fighter pilot, Squadron Leader John William Donaldson, who was killed in action on 8 June 1940.
 After his father's death, an itinerant life style followed, starting with boarding school at the age of 5.

 Between 1957 and 1958, he studied at Regent Street Polytechnic School of Art, now known as University of Westminster and, from 1958 to 1962, at Slade School of Fine Art, obtaining a London University postgraduateship of fine art in 1962–3.

 From 1958, while he was a student, he had been involved in exhibiting with the Young Contemporaries and The London Group.
 But it was in 1962, while he was still attending the Slade School of Fine Art, that he become known, when he was elected President of the Young Contemporaries for that year.

-Although he never studied at the Royal College of Art, Antony Donaldson's friendships with RCA students Patrick Caulfield, Allen Jones and Peter Phillips put him firmly in the vanguard of the Pop Art movement in London in the early Sixties.
+Although he never studied at the Royal College of Art, Antony Donaldson's friendships with RCA students Patrick Caulfield, Allen Jones and Peter Phillips put him firmly in the vanguard of the Pop Art movement in London in the early sixties.

-In those years, the predominant influences on the London art scene, were Social Realism and the Abstract painting from New York.
+In those years, the predominant influences on the London art scene, were Social Realism and the Abstract painting from New York City.

 The 1962 Young Contemporaries Exhibition, that followed directly after Phillips's Presidency of the Young Contemporaries, let dynamic new works emerge in the style then thought of as New Figuration.
 At that point, a deep interest arose around those young artists and their way of interpreting figurative painting.
 So much so that even the English press fully caught on to critic Lawrence Alloway's term Pop Art for works of this nature.